John Pitt, 2nd Earl of Chatham: Gibraltar

 In 1820 he succeeded Duke of Kent as Governor of Gibraltar.
-His predecessor, the father of the future Queen Victoria, had not been on the Rock since a mutiny amongst his troops in 1803 and a series of acting Governors had performed duties on his behalf.
+His predecessor, the father of the future Queen Victoria, had not been on the Rock since a mutiny among his troops in 1803 and a series of acting Governors had performed duties on his behalf.
 Since 1814 this role had been performed by Sir George Don.
 Chatham initially intended to also hold the post in absence, but following political pressure from the opposition he agreed to take personal command in Gibraltar.
 After a long illness his wife died in May 1821, and he finally sailed for the Mediterranean that October.

 It was more than forty years since Chatham had last visited Gibraltar as a junior officer.
 During that time it had survived a major Franco-Spanish siege and the civilian population had grown rapidly to over 13,000 living alongside a 4,000-strong garrison.
 Sir George Don, who had been acting command of the garrison for seven years, continued to serve as lieutenant governor under Chatham, and the two men enjoyed a good relationship.
 He took over his post at a time when neighbouring Spain was undergoing severe turbulence as Ferdinand VII was challenged by Spanish Liberal opponents.

 He died at his house in Charles Street, London, on 24 September 1835, aged 78.